 In R (MJ) v SSHD 2010 Wyn Williams J held that a delay of 3 years in considering an application for asylum made by a minor was unlawful and that, if an application for a mandatory order had been made for that period, it would have been granted.
 This case was distinguished from FH et al because it was not concerned with decisions on initial applications for asylum.

 If you feel that there has been an unreasonable delay on an immigration or asylum application you have submitted and you have suffered a detriment as a result of the delay please contact Duncan Lewis to speak to an Immigration Solicitor or Immigration Lawyer.
-Legal aid may be available to bring an action to compel the UKBA to consider your application and for compensation against the UK Border agency for the loss you have suffered as a result of the delay in deciding your application.
+Legal aid may be available to bring an action to compel the UKVI to consider your application and for compensation against the UK Visas & Immigration for the loss you have suffered as a result of the delay in deciding your application.